jnlewis/airtable-block-observer/README.md

 # Features

 * **Automatic Activity Tracking**: All changes to any tables are automatically tracked for new record creation, updates on existing records, and record deletion.
-* **Selective Table Tracking**: Collaborators can select which tables to track or untrack in block settings.
+* **Selective Table Tracking**: Collaborators can select which tables to track or untrack in the block settings.
 * **Multi-user Collaboration**: Events are shared across all collaborators who have the block installed.
-* **Filterable Activity Viewer**: Collaborators can customize their own Activity Feed by selectively viewing activities from a particular table or view.
+* **Filterable Activity Viewer**: Collaborators can customize their own Activity Feed by selectively viewing activities from a particular table.
-* **Expandable Events**: Events in the Activity Feed are expandable to allow a collaborator to view details of a record.
+* **Expandable Events**: Events in the Activity Feed are expandable to allow viewing the details of a record.
 * **Easy setup**: Just installing the block will automatically start tracking changes, no configuration required.
 All tables are automatically tracked by default unless turned off in settings.

 # Block Demo

-Our example will use a small shoes reseller who is managing their stock inventory on Airtable for three locations: their main warehouse and two walk-in stores.
+Our example will use a small shoe reseller who is managing their stock inventory on Airtable for three locations; their main warehouse and two walk-in stores.

 **Tracking Activity**